Overall score

 Huntingdale is an energetic metro smaller community where cafés and local life overlap, while Notting Hill is a lively metro mid-sized suburb with dining and everyday convenience close by.

-Huntingdale tends to lead on a quieter safety profile and walkability, while Notting Hill stands out for housing affordability and public transport access.
+Huntingdale tends to lead on schools and education options and walkability, while Notting Hill stands out for housing affordability and a quieter safety profile.

-On balance, retirees are more likely to prefer Huntingdale, while Notting Hill remains a solid alternative depending on what matters most day to day.
+On balance, retirees and households prioritising schools are more likely to prefer Huntingdale, while Notting Hill remains a solid alternative depending on what matters most day to day.